Trade SODA on Kraken.

 Money that exists in programmable, multi-network systems, where its usefulness depends on coordinated execution, timing, and context, not just ownership.

-A cross-network money market that lets SODAX and builders lend, borrow, and reuse capital across all integrated networks.
+A cross-network money market that lets builders and users lend, borrow, and reuse capital across all integrated networks.

 The Multi-Bridge Architecture is SODAX's layered approach to cross-network message delivery, combining proprietary relays with third-party protocols to maximize reliability and coverage.